Skip to main content

 full_like()

-classmethod full_like(type, value)
+classmethod full_like(input, value)

 from max.experimental import tensor